architect/arc.codes/src/views/docs/en/reference/configuration/function-config.md

 Configure Lambda function concurrency.
 If not present concurrency is unthrottled.

-Limit execution to one invocation at a time
+Limit execution to one invocation at a time:

 ```arc
 @aws